cyscale/docs.cyscale.com/docs/security/alerts.md

 ### The Alerts Page

 You can see all the alerts on [the alerts page](https://app.cyscale.com/alerts).
+You can view the alerts in two ways: **grouped by control** (the failing controls, each with the number of alerts - you can view the actual alerts in a dedicated modal) and **all alerts**.
 By default, Cyscale shows you the latest `Open` alerts (i.e. sorted descendingly by the `Created at` date field).

 Cyscale provides the following actions that you can perform on one or multiple alerts (batch):